runabol/tork-docs/src/app/config/page.md

 [middleware.web.keyauth]
 enabled = false
-key = ""        # if left blank, it will auto-generate a key and print it to the logs on startup
+# if left blank, it will auto-generate a key
+# and print it to the logs on startup
+key = ""

 # rate limiter middleware